fnayre/fnayre.github.io/_posts/2018-11-29-typing-optics-4.md

 - Lens & Traversal Composition
 - `over` (and by extension `set`)

-Next I'll be adding typing for accessor functions `view`, `preview`, ... requires typing Getters.
+Next I'll be adding typing for accessor functions `view`, `preview`, ... this requires typing Getters.

 ### Gettings/Getters

 For context, `focused` defines four accessor functions.

-- `view(optic, state)` is used to access a single focused value. (for now) The value must exist or it'll an Error.
+- `view(optic, state)` is used to access a single focused value. (for now) The value must exist or it'll throw an Error.
-- `preview(optic, state)` same as `view` but returns `null` is there is no value.
+- `preview(optic, state)` same as `view` but returns `null` if there is no value.
 If there are many focused values returns the first one.
-- `toList(optic, state)` returns all focused values (which could be `0`)
+- `toList(optic, state)` returns all focused values (0 or more).
-- `has(optic, state)` returns a false if there are no value at the focus, returns true otherwise.
+- `has(optic, state)` returns false if there is no value under the focus, or true otherwise.

 In Haskell, all the above functions take a `Getting` as first parameter.
 The (simplified) definition is